SS Royal William: Career as mail packeteer

+Historic Crossing

+Her new owners decided to sail her to Europe and find a buyer.
+She departed from Pictou, Nova Scotia on 18 August 1833 with seven passengers, a small amount of freight and a large load of coal and arrived at Gravesend on the River Thames after a 25-day passage that included a stop at the Cowes, Isle of Wight for a fresh coat of paint.
+Her engines had run reliably for the entire voyage.
+Aside from a one-day pause to clean her boilers, the ship had crossed non-stop using its steam engines.
+Earlier steamships had crossed the Atlantic such the Curaçao in 1827 and the American SS Savannah in 1819 but had mainly used sail power to make their voyages.

 Sale in England

-Her owners decided to sail her to Europe and find a buyer.
-She departed from Pictou, Nova Scotia on 18 August 1833 with seven passengers, a small amount of freight and a large load of coal and arrived at Gravesend on the River Thames after a 25-day passage that included a stop at the Cowes, Isle of Wight for a fresh coat of paint.

-Aside from a one-day pause to clean her boilers, the ship had crossed non stop using its steam engines.
-Royal William, which initially sold for £10,000, was eventually flipped to the Spanish Navy where, renamed to Isabel Segunda (after Queen Isabella II), she served for many years and earned the distinction of being the first steamship to fire in anger over Zarauz 14 April 1839 during First Carlist War.
+Royal William, which initially sold for £10,000, was eventually sold to the Spanish Navy which renamed her Isabel Segunda (after Queen Isabella II.
+She served for many years and earned the distinction of being the first steam warship to fire in anger, at Zarauz on 14 April 1839 during the First Carlist War.

-On 8 January 1860 Isabel Segunda was driven ashore and wrecked at Algeciras.
+On 8 January 1860, Isabel Segunda was driven ashore and wrecked at Algeciras.

 Legacy

-One of Royal William's co-owners was Samuel Cunard a merchant from Halifax, Nova Scotia who drew important lessons from the ship which he applied when he founded the Cunard Steamship Company a few years later.
+One of Royal William's co-owners was Halifax merchant Samuel Cunard, who drew important lessons from the ship which he applied when he founded the Cunard Steamship Company a few years later.

-In the town of Pictou there is a Royal Canadian Sea Cadet Corps named after this vessel.
+In the town of Pictou, there is a Royal Canadian Sea Cadet Corps named after this vessel.
 A large wooden model of Royal William is on display at the Maritime Museum of the Atlantic in Halifax.